 The party eventually emerged in Tibet and were flown back to India aboard USAAF Dakotas based at Kunming.

-His participation in this and his subsequent service is currently undocumented until he was released from the RAF in 1947 as a Squadron Leader.
+His subsequent service is currently undocumented until he was released from the RAF in 1947 as a Squadron Leader.

 Hammond died on 2nd December 1988 in Chippenham.